agaesnk/cheat-notes/MEAN Project Setup.md

+####Install `bcrypt`

+Let's install bcrypt to keep our user's passwords secure!

+- in the terminal, route  `project-folder/server:`

+  `$ npm i bcrypt `

+####Uninstall `jade`

+mmm... don't remember WTF problem Thor had during the exercise, but you need to uninstall Jade or the world will explode:

+- in the terminal, route  `project-folder/server:`

+  `$ npm uninstall jade`

+**UPDATE**: The problem is caused due to we deleted the middleware for the view engine before, which is set up for Jade by default during the installation.

 ### Connect with the database

 We are going to create an external file in our `project-folder` so we can keep our code cleaner.
 Let's create a file in our `project-folder/server` called `database.js.`